-The second location where the watermains will not be installed within a roadway will be adjacent to the Central Linear Park that will be bordered by one-way streets.
-These narrowed oneway corridors are not wide enough to accommodate water, sanitary, and storm services within the roadways, therefore, the watermains will be located within the lanes and will service these units from the rear.
+The plan area also includes custom one-way roads adjacent to the Central Linear Park.
+The narrowed one-way corridors are not wide enough to accommodate water, sanitary, and storm services within the roadways, therefore, the water mains will be located within the lanes and will service the units fronting the one-way roads from the rear of the lot.